-Battery Power Green Input power from Main battery is ON from +12V/GND.
-Voltage reads Battery 1 0 Wei blink between approximately 9.2V to 12V.
+Battery Power Green blink Input power from Main battery is ON from +12V/GND.
+Voltage reads between approximately 9.2V to 12V.
 Battery Power Yellow Low main input voltage detected.
-Replace or recharge main battery soon, if blink used.
+Replace or recharge main battery soon, if used.
 Voltage reads between approximately 7.2V to 9.1V.
-Battery Power Yellow Main battery voltage is below backup battery voltage.
-RC is now being Ž solid powered by backup battery.
+Battery Power Yellow solid Main battery voltage is below backup battery voltage.
+RC is now being powered by backup battery.
 Replace or recharge main battery soon, if used.
-Battery Power Red Very low input voltage detected.
-If running from a battery, the RC is about to y blink power down.
+Battery Power Red blink Very low input voltage detected.
+If running from a battery, the RC is about to power down.
 Voltage reads between approximately 5.7V to 7.1V.
-Battery Power Red Main and backup batteries are dead.
+Battery Power Red solid Main and backup batteries are dead.
 RC is shut down.
-Voltage is below 5.7V. • solid Program State Green Normal operation.
-User processor is executing code. blink Program State Yellow Downloading new program from the PC. blink Program State Yellow Ready for bootload.
-Waiting for new program to be downloaded from the PC. solid PROG button was pressed on the Robot Controller.
-Program State Red User processor is being held in reset due to a code violation or an infinite loop. blink Check code.
+Voltage is below 5.7V.
+Program State Green blink Normal operation.
+User processor is executing code.
+Program State Yellow blink Downloading new program from the PC.
+Program State Yellow solid Ready for bootload.
+Waiting for new program to be downloaded from the PC.
+PROG button was pressed on the Robot Controller.
+Program State Red blink User processor is being held in reset due to a code violation or an infinite loop.
+Check code.
 Re-download the Default Code to help verify a coding problem.
-Radio Modem Green Normal link between Robot Controller and Operator Interface. blink Radio Modem Yellow Data is being missed between RC and OI.
-Possible causes include interference blink on the channel or the radios are out of range.
-Radio Modem Yellow Searching for radio link to an OI with the same team number. solid Radio Modem Red Link to OI has been lost, either by tether or radio. blink Radio Modem Red Radio Modem not found.
-Check modem and cables. solid DCH 1 N. I RC Hardware Green Normal operation.
-DG II blink 7 RC Hardware Yellow Internal 5V power for analog and digital I/O supply is in a high current solid condition.
+Radio Modem Green blink Normal link between Robot Controller and Operator Interface.
+Radio Modem Yellow blink Data is being missed between RC and OI.
+Possible causes include interference on the channel or the radios are out of range.
+Radio Modem Yellow solid Searching for radio link to an OI with the same team number.
+Radio Modem Red blink Link to OI has been lost, either by tether or radio.
+Radio Modem Red solid Radio Modem not found.
+Check modem and cables.
+RC Hardware Green blink Normal operation.
+RC Hardware Yellow solid Internal 5V power for analog and digital I/O supply is in a high current condition.
 Check for shorts on pins.
-RC Hardware Red Master in Reset. solid RC Mode Off RC is disabled and waiting to link to an OI.
-RC Mode Green RC is linked to an OI and is in Enabled mode.
+RC Hardware Red solid Master in Reset.
+RC Mode Off RC is disabled and waiting to link to an OI.
+RC Mode Green blink RC is linked to an OI and is in Enabled mode.
 Operating normally.
-RC Wlode blink Re is linked to all of and is in Enabled mode.
-Operating normally.
-RC Mode Yellow RC is in Autonomous mode because of commands from an OI or Arena NC MIOUC blink Controller.
-RC Mode Yellow RC is in Disabled mode because of commands from an OI or Arena Controller NC IVIUUE solid AC is in Disabled mode occause of commands from an Of of Arena Controller RC Mode Red RC in diagnostic mode.
-NC MOde blink NC III diagilosuc iliode.
-UIIIIK]
+RC Mode Yellow blink RC is in Autonomous mode because of commands from an OI or Arena Controller.
+RC Mode Yellow solid RC is in Disabled mode because of commands from an OI or Arena Controller.
+RC Mode Red blink RC in diagnostic mode.